repozhang/CaSE_HMCEval/README.md

 name="ConfidNet", version='0.1.0'.

 ### Data:
+We only provide sample data.
-Get the data from [LINK OF MDRDC](https://github.com/repozhang/malevolent_dialogue).
+For full data, please find from [LINK OF MDRDC](https://github.com/repozhang/malevolent_dialogue).
 Put the data into the data file: /.../module_1_MCE/confidnet/data/text/

 ### BERT pretrained file: